 Backup storage devices for personal computers

-On a personal computer, backup storage is commonly achieved with Zip drives and DVDs.
 A USB drive -- also known as a flash drive or keychain drive -- is a lightweight plug-and-play portable storage device that uses flash memory storage.
-The computer's OS (operating system) recognizes it as a removable drive when it's inserted into a USB port, upon which it's assigned a drive letter.
+The computer's operating system recognizes it as a removable drive when it's inserted into a USB port, upon which it's assigned a drive letter.

 Cybersecurity and backup storage devices

-Although there are many reasons why an organization might need to use its backup storage device, protection against cyberattacks such as ransomware is increasingly important.
+Although there are many reasons why an organization might need to use its backup storage device, protecting backup up data against cyber attacks, such as ransomware, is increasingly important.
 In the event of an attack, the organization can use the backup storage at its last known good point in time to safely recover.

-It's important to make sure the backup itself isn't compromised.
+It's important to ensure the backup itself isn't compromised.
 Ransomware attackers have found a way to infect backups, so organizations must be wary of restoring corrupted data.